Unboxed-Software/solana-course/content/token22-metadata.md

 ## 1. Uploading the off-chain metadata

-In this section we will decide on our NFT metdata and upload our files to NFT.Storage using our helper functions provided in the starting code.
+In this section we will decide on our NFT metadata and upload our files to NFT.Storage using our helper functions provided in the starting code.

 In order to upload our off-chain metadata, we need to first prepare an image that will represent our NFT.
 We've provided `cat.jpg`, but feel free to replace it with your own.
 Most image types are supported by most wallets.

-Now let's descide on what metadata our NFT will have.
-The fields we are deciding on are `name`, `description`, `symbol`, `externalUrl`, and some `attibutes` (additional metadata).
+Now let's decide on what metadata our NFT will have.
+The fields we are deciding on are `name`, `description`, `symbol`, `externalUrl`, and some `attributes` (additional metadata).
 We'll provide some cat adjacent metadata, but feel free to make up your own.

 - `name`: Cat NFT
 - `description` = This is a cat
 - `symbol` = EMB
 - `externalUrl` = https://solana.com/
-- `attibutes` = { species: 'Cat' breed: 'Cool' }
+- `attributes` = { species: 'Cat' breed: 'Cool' }

 Lastly we just need to format all of this data and send it to our helper function `uploadOffChainMetadata` to get out uploaded metadata uri.